THURSDAY, SEPT 27

 - Number of returning visitors

 Since launching the new site, Pillsbury’s Web team notes a lower bounce rate, indicating a decrease in the percentage of visitors who navigate away from the site after having viewed only one page.
-In this case study session, Jaron Rubenstein, President of RubensteinTech and creator of RubyLaw—the technology platform powering Pillsbury’s site—and Nancy Slome, Senior Consultant with Knapp Marketing, will share key steps in the process, which helped make Pillsbury’s new site such a standout.
+In this case study session, Jaron Rubenstein, President of RubensteinTech and creator of RubyLaw—the technology platform powering Pillsbury’s site—and Nancy Slome, VP Content Strategy, Jaffe PR, will share key steps in the process, which helped make Pillsbury’s new site such a standout.

 Attendees will leave with tips they can implement right away, such as: